josh-works/josh-works.github.io/_pages/was-jesus-ethics-normative.md

 Not every preacher or church _actively_ preaches messages of Jesus' irrelevance, but most of them do.
 The author gives six examples of how modern biblical scholarship makes a subtle case that Jesus is irrelevant:

+## Jesus is irrelevant to modern ethics

  Jesus's irrelevence is proclaimed in six ways:

 ### 1. the ethic of jesus is an ethic for an "interim" which Jesus thought would be very brief